KatherineWadhwani/cs120-KatherineWadhwani/security/README.md

 Project by Katherine Wadhwani

 Correctness and Troubleshooting:
 To the best of my understanding, all parts of this project have been implemented correctly.
-I did, however, find it difficult to understand what I modifications I vs others had made, as the website kept changing.
+I did, however, find it difficult to understand what I modifications I versus others had made, as the website kept changing.

 Collaboration:
 I discussed this project with Thomas, Murt, and Dan.
 I was struggling and they kindly helped explain where I was going wrong.
 In particular, Thomas bettered my understanding of how to preform a SQL injection.
 All ideas, however, were my own.